-The Company recorded an adjustment of \$1.3 million in the first quarter of fiscal 2005 to reverse income recognized on unredeemed gift cards in prior years.
+The Company recorded an adjustment of \$1.3 million in the 2005 first quarter to reverse income recognized on unredeemed gift cards in prior years.

-5. Reclassification
+5. Reclassifications

 Certain prior year amounts have been reclassified to conform to current year's presentation.